braidenm/JPACRUDProject/README.md

 * JSP and Controllers
 * Annotation Driven

+### Week 9 Updates

+With additional tables I used many to many mappings and added functionality to incorporate the new tables.
+There is a button when viewing plans, days, or exercises that will allow you to see what they are grouped with.

+The most difficult part of this addition is editing the mapped entities.
+For example: an exercise is apart of a workout day.
+When editing the day that the exercise is a part of, the day needs to be updated and the exercise.
+This all needs to be represented in the database as well.
+Also, if unselecting all of the attributes a null entry needs to be handled as well as remove those attributed in the database.
+See any of the update methods in a controller.

+Also, I lightly styled the pages.

+Stretch goals:
+* more connections between tables
+* links for the dropdown list items to go to their respective items
+* more tables to have a more fully functioning exercise app
+* Login page to see users specific exercises
+* short GIFs showing users how to do each exercise

 ### File Structure

 The folder 'WorkOutProgram' contains the j-unit tests for the MYSQL Data Accessor classes.
 The 'BootWorkOutProgram' folder connects the 'WorkOutProgram' folder and includes the Web App logic.
 The 'DB' folder contains the Database files.